CodeRitik189/Eduvera/README.md

-# Eduvera is an Digital Education website
+# Eduvera is a Digital Education website